Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Discussion

 \subsection{The future of lens finding in \Euclid}

-With the number of lenses discovered thus far, it is evident that a large number of strong lenses in \Euclid are discoverable, and the future releases of \Euclid data are going to contain a wealth of interesting data for strong lensing.
-However, while the number of lenses will scale with the amount of data \Euclid collects, the number of objects that can be visually inspected by humans will remain roughly constant, providing a challenge for lens finding as long as humans remain better at recognising strong gravitational lenses than machine-learning algorithms.
+With the number of lenses discovered thus far, it is evident that a large number of strong lenses in \Euclid are {discoverable}, and the future releases of \Euclid data are going to contain a wealth of interesting data for strong lensing.
+However, while the number of lenses will scale with the amount of data \Euclid collects, the number of objects that {can} be visually inspected by humans will remain roughly constant, providing a challenge for lens finding as long as humans remain better at recognising strong gravitational lenses than machine-learning algorithms.
+Compared to visual inspection, the machine learning computation time is negligible, taking \zb~less than an hour to run on Q1 using an NVIDIA A100 80GB GPU.

 The number of objects able to be classified by humans in the SW project was around \num{100000}, meaning 10\% of the Q1 data was visually inspected.
 However, the \Euclid DR1 data will cover around $2000$ deg$^2$ of the EWS ($40$ times the area of Q1), and hence visually inspecting \num{100000} objects will only make up 0.25\% of the total DR1 data.
-Previous lens-finding citizen-science projects have been able to search through a larger number of images (e.g., \num{430000} in the CFHT Legacy Survey SW project; see \citealt{SpaceWarpsII}), so assuming an upper limit of visually inspecting one million objects, it is therefore informative to investigate what lenses fall inside/outside the top 0.2\%--2\% of Q1 (corresponding to the top \num{2000}--\num{20000} objects).
+Previous lens-finding citizen-science projects have been able to search through a larger number of images (e.g. \num{430000} in the CFHT Legacy Survey SW project{; see \citealt{SpaceWarpsII}}), so assuming an upper limit of visually inspecting one million objects, it is therefore informative to investigate what lenses fall inside and outside the top 0.2\%--2\% of Q1 (corresponding to the top \num{2000}--\num{20000} objects).